EnsembleSystems/farm-automation-api/README.md

 How to run:

-with docker installed, run the command `./docker-start.sh` to automatically create a postgres db, run migrations, and start the api
+with docker installed and running, run the command `docker-compose up --build` to automatically create a postgres db, run migrations, seed the database, and start the api